paulerickson/myuw-profile/README.md

 - `--myuw-profile-font`: Set the font stack for this component
 - `--myuw-profile-login-color`: Set the font color of the "Login" button
 - `--myuw-profile-background-color`: Set the background color of the circular menu button
+- `--myuw-menu-color`: The text color of links/buttons in the profile menu

 For more information about CSS variables and how they work with MyUW Web Components, [reference the styles component](https://github.com/myuw-web-components/myuw-app-styles "reference the styles component")